ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 The shortest path length $l$ is twice the distance of the ant from the bowl border along the meridian, thus
 $$l = 2 R \left( \frac{\pi}{2} - \theta \right)$$

-This is because the infini
+This is because the infinitsima

 ### 3

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3NDE3NjAzMl19
+eyJoaXN0b3J5IjpbMTc1MjgyMTE5MF19
 -->